Treatments for Irritable Bowel Syndrome in Melbourne

-In certain individuals, bacteria can migrate from the large intestine up into the small intestine where they are not supposed to be.
+In certain individuals, bacteria can migrate from the large intestine up into the small intestine where they are not supposed to be (known as small intestinal bacterial overgrowth, discovered through SIBO tests).
 Dietary sugar and starch are then fermented by these bacteria causing an irritable bowel.

 Again, a simple hydrogen and methane breath test in our Melbourne clinic will show if this condition is driving your digestive complaints.
 This simple SIBO test is a quick way to identify the underlying cause of your IBS symptoms and will allow us to start SIBO treatment.

 You will also note your symptoms aggravated by sugar or starch intake, again however, at times it can be difficult to relate symptoms to certain foods